-Look that those beautiful browned mushrooms.
-Sauteed in olive oil until golden and crispy, then finished with fresh thyme and garlic.
-After popping several of these in my mouth, I wondered why I needed to continue with the plan of adding cream…..oh, that’s right, for the New York Strip Steak with Cognac Creamed Mushrooms…of course.
+Mushrooms are sauteed in olive oil until golden and crispy, then finished with fresh thyme and garlic, after popping a couple of these in my mouth, I wondered why I needed to continue with the plan of adding cream…..oh, that’s right, for the New York Strip Steak with Cognac Creamed Mushrooms…of course.

 What is Cognac?

 Simply stated, Cognac is a variety of brandy named after the town of Cognac, France.
 For a brandy to be called cognac, it must be distilled from grapes grown in the AOC.
 It’s double-distilled in copper pot stills and aged at least two years in oak barrels.
 Cognac must be at least 40 percent alcohol.

 Here’s a great article about the different brands of Cognac from Town and Country Magazine.